Maxxen/Brainfmap/README.md

 * Reverse Haskell-to-Brainfuck transpiling
 * [Malbolge](https://en.wikipedia.org/wiki/Malbolge) support.

-### Why stateT?
+### Why StateT?
 Fun, mostly.
 I wanted to learn more about both haskell abstractions and compiler/language theory so I started small.
 The brainfuck machine model is inherently stateful so I figured it would be suitable to simulate it with a state transformer.
-That said it is probably possible to write a smaller and more efficient implementation by just passing the memory around with good old pattern matching.
+That said it is probably possible to write a smaller and more efficient implementation with some more functional-styled monadic magic or by just passing the memory around with good old pattern matching.